 Here’s how you can check what’s trending on social media and on Google.
 Monitoring these platforms regularly gives you a great insight into what’s popular right now, allowing you to spot upcoming trends and tailor your marketing activity around them if applicable:

-Twitter – To see whats trending on twitter, simply head to your homepage view the ‘trends’ box on the left-hand side – you can change the settings on this feature to see what is trending in different regions.
+Twitter – To see what’s trending on Twitter, simply head to your homepage view the ‘trends’ box on the left-hand side – you can change the settings on this feature to see what is trending in different regions.

 Facebook – Facebook trending section is a fairly new feature that you can find in the top right of your Facebook news feed.
 You can find out the top stories from chosen categories such as sport, education and film.

-Google Trends – Google trends is a brilliant tool for measuring current and historical popularity for search terms – checking this tool regularly helps you stay on top of any trends you may have otherwise missed.
+Google Trends – Google trend is a brilliant tool for measuring current and historical popularity for search terms – checking this tool regularly helps you stay on top of any trends you may have otherwise missed.

 Need A Hand?

 If the thought of planning your marketing for Christmas now makes you feel sick, we can help.
 We have a range of services designed to help you maximise on every area of your marketing – whether it’s bespoke training, expert consultancy or a fully managed marketing service, we’ll find a solution that works for you – give us a call on 01793 766040 today.